kothekarvikram5/Amrit-Tulya-API/README.md

 This API is locally hosted on port 3000.

+Check for the port while running the app.
+If the port is changed, you need to update the same into UI Project as well.

+## Set Up the Database.

+Update Connection String of your Database (I used SQL Server 2014) in the appsettings.json file, under "ConnectionString->TeaShopDBConnection"

+After Updating Connection String, run 'update-database' command in Package Manager Console(PM) in Visual Studio.
+This will set up the Database for our app.

 ## Deployment
 For Simple Deployment - goto ..\bin\Release\netcoreapp3.1

 In the above path, you will find the published code for Windows OS, which you can directly deploy.

-To configure this for others environments, again need to configure from the code.
+To configure this for other environments, again need to configure from the code.